Search form

 Sampling by the Adirondack Lake Survey Corporation in 1984 found the following fish species: Round whitefish, Brown trout, Brook trout, Splake, Lake chub, Golden shiner, and White sucker.
 Round whitefish are a state listed endangered species and are believed to be endemic to Upper Cascade Lake.
 Possession of Round whitefish is illegal, as is the use of baitfish in Upper Cascade Lake.

-AsRA, in partnership with the Adirondack Watershed Institute (AWI), samples Upper Cascade Lake on a monthly basis from May through September.
-We collect surface and deep water samples that are processed at AWI's lab, as well as vertical profiles of temperature, dissolved oxygen, specific conductance, and pH.
+The Ausable Freshwater Center (AFC) samples Upper Cascade Lake on a monthly basis from May through September.
+We collect surface and deep water samples, as well as vertical profiles of temperature, dissolved oxygen, specific conductance, and pH.
 You can view last year's water chemistry data below.

 1Laxson*, C.L., Yerger, E.C., Regalado, S.A., and D.L.
 Kelting.
 2016.
 Adirondack Lake Assessment Program: 2015 Report.
 Paul Smith's College Adirondack Watershed Institute.
 Report No. PSCAWI 2016-04.
 181p.